 What's it like working with me?

-People tell me I have a way with create a calming, peaceful atmosphere that makes them feel safe and easier for them to share the hard stuff.
+People tell me I have a way with creating a calming, peaceful atmosphere that makes them feel safe and easier for them to share the hard stuff.

-I've also been told that folks don't feel judged, that they feel understood.
+I've also been told that folks don't feel judged and they feel understood.
 Heck, I've had strangers tell me they feel like they want to sit with me and tell me all about their problems.
 I guess I give off that vibe.